WELCOME TO THE UK CROSS-LINKING CONSORTIUM WEBSITE

 - Providing information and advice to national bodies about developments in corneal cross-linking.

-- Providing a forum for ophthalmologists and vision scientists to develop research collaborations and co-ordinated multi-centre studies.
+- Providing a forum for ophthalmologists and vision scientists to develop research collaborations and coordinated multi-center studies.

-A National corneal cross-linking register and keratoconus monitoring tool has been developed by the UK Cross-linking Consortium, with support from the The Royal College of Ophthalmologists’ Informatics and Audit Sub-committee.
+Development of a national corneal cross-linking register: A national corneal cross-linking register and keratoconus monitoring tool has been developed by the UK Cross-linking Consortium, with support from the The Royal College of Ophthalmologists’ Informatics and Audit Sub-committee.
 Following a successful trial at Moorfields Eye Hospital in 2017, the Keratoconus Module is now available to all users of OpenEyes v1.18/2.0 for monitoring patients before and after cross-linking.
 The data set will provide a basis for clinical care, outcome analysis, clinical audit, revalidation, and research.

 The potential of ultraviolet-A light (UVA) to cross-link tissues in the presence of the non-toxic photosensitising agent riboflavin had been known for some time, but it was not until 1998 that a group from Dresden suggested it as a potential therapeutic treatment to strengthen the corneal stroma….Read more